 I first read O’Neal in December 2019, and I instantly fell in love.
 When I saw she had a new book coming out, I raced to request it from Lake Union Publishing because I knew I had to have it.
 I can’t recommend the book enough.
 The characters and the storyline are fantastic.
 Between the mystery of Diana’s disappearance, the blossoming love between Zoe and Sage, and the healing among the generations, it touches on so many emotions as you’re reading.
 A heartwarming and healing journey.

-The Lost Girls of Devon is available for preorder on Amazon for $4.99, it releases July 14th.
+The Lost Girls of Devon is available on Amazon for $4.99.